-- User Support | for users who are having issues with accessing or creating their My Health Account. - Technical Support | for integrators who are experiencing technical issues that are impacting their application and user service.
+- User Support | for users who are having issues with accessing or creating their My Health Account or My Health Account Workforce. - Technical Support | for integrators who are experiencing technical issues that are impacting their application and user service.

 While we do not provide support specific to your application, we do expect that users will mistakenly contact us when seeking support for your application and vice versa.
 Processes will be agreed and defined to manage this scenario.